Tennant Creek & surrounds 7 day itinerary

 Journey to the centre of Australia

-Enjoy the desert scenery views as you continue your journey.
-Make a detour to Ali Curung, which isn’t too much further away, just an hour and 25 minutes.
-Here you'll find the Arlpwe Art and Culture Centre which comprises a gallery space and studio.
+Take a detour off the Stuart Highway to Ali Curung, approximately 21 km from the main road.
+Here you will find the Arlpwe Art and Culture Centre which comprises a gallery space and studio.
 Meet the artists at work in the centre to learn about their stories and techniques, and wander through the gallery to admire finished artworks.

-All work is for sale and comes with a certificate of authenticity.
-Continue north and make one more stop over before you reach your final destination tonight.
-After approximately 45 kilometres you'll come to Wycliffe Well, a very unique outback town famed for its frequent UFO sightings.
+All work is for sale and is provided with a certificate of authenticity.
+Continue north on the Stuart Highway and make one more stopover at Wycliffe Well before your final destination for the day.
+Wycliffe Well is a unique wayside inn famed for its frequent UFO sightings and is home to the peculiar desert crab.
 Hang out in the roadhouse and enjoy some refreshments as you read about the details of paranormal encounters across the shop walls.
-It's the perfect place to pick up a souvenir or two.
+It is the perfect place to pick up a souvenir or two.